 However, you should do this only after you’ve tried all other standard troubleshooting issues.
 Why?
 SMC is a chip in your Mac that’s involved in running a lot of the physical parts of the machine, like LED indicators, keyboards and other peripherals, cooling fans, and power buttons.
 It also plays a role in the behavior of your hard drive, how your computer behaves in sleep mode, and the power supply.

 To reset SMS, shut your Mac down, unplug all cables, wait a couple of minutes and then plug the cables back in and start up the Mac.
 After you perform normal troubleshooting, these symptoms may indicate that an SMC reset could be necessary:

-- The illumination around the I/O ports on a Mac Pro (Late 2013) does not activate when you move the computer.
+The illumination around the I/O ports on a Mac Pro (Late 2013) doesn’t activate when you move the computer.

 (This how-to is based on my experiences and info on Apple's support pages — where the images sometimes come from.)